tobixen/thrash-protect/README.rst

 -  Clean up logging and error handling properly - logging should be done through the logging module.
 Separate error log?

+-  More testing, make sure all the code has been tested.
+I.e. is the check_delay function useful?

 Some things that MAY be considered before 1.0:

+-  Add more automated unit tests and functional test code.
+   All parts of the code needs to be exercised, including parsing configuration variables, etc.

 -  More "lab testing", and research on possible situations were thrash-bot wins over thrash-protect.
 Verify that the mlockall()